MICHAELKITH/portifolio-mike/readme.md

 > Describe your project in 1 or 2 sentences.

-**[Prtifolio** it is a project that contains my career information and the company and clients i have i worked for.
+**[My portifolio]** it is a project that contains my career information and the company and clients i have i worked for.

 ## 🛠 Built With <a name="built-with"></a>